Woh Humsafar Tha: Background

-The opening verse of the song, however, is derived from Khalid Ahmad's famous ghazal, Tark-e-Talluqat, which is a widely recognized and a celebrated piece of poetry in its own right.
+The opening verse of the song, however, is derived from Khalid Ahmad's famous ghazal, Tark-e-Talluqat, which is a widely recognized and celebrated piece of poetry in its own right.

 Production

 It was sung by Qurat-ul-Ain Balouch and used as the title song for the Urdu drama Humsafar.
 The lines of the song are frequently used during the course of the show.
 It was composed by Waqar Ali and produced by Momina Duraid.

 Popularity

-Upon the release of the Humsafar drama, Qurat-ul-Ain's version topped charts in Pakistan along with some other nations and captured a positive reviews from both critics.
+Upon the release of the drama Humsafar, Qurat-ul-Ain's version topped charts in Pakistan along with some other nations and received positive reviews from critics.